Find out how to calculate days of absence from the UK for Indefinite Leave to Remain under the 10-year ILR Long Residence route.

 Examples of our successful ILR clients' cases:

-* A junior Doctor client who has spent 11 years in the UK, however, her absences exceeded the permitted 548 days throughout the 10 years due to academic and professional factors.
-The Home Office accepted our request to exercise discretion and deduct the summer holiday months she spent completing her university electives in Africa.
-We were delighted with the result of a successful application, which was well deserved by our client who has contributed immensely to the NHS.
+* An NHS Doctor client who has spent 11 years in the UK, however, her absences exceeded the 548 days' limit throughout the 10 years due to academic and professional factors.
+The Home Office accepted our request to exercise discretion and deduct the summer holiday months she spent completing her university electives in Malaysia and parts of Africa.
+We were delighted with the result of a successful application, which was well deserved by our client who has contributed immensely to the UK community.
+This enables us to plan for the client's British Citizenship next.

 * A Skilled Worker client who has spent the 10 years' qualifying period in the UK, however, he had a single trip abroad in the Middle East of over 6 months due to compelling reasons.
 We persuaded the Home Office to exercise discretion so that the continuous residence was not broken, as he had to travel home urgently to deal with a serious illness and compassionate matters with close relatives and family members.
 The client was happy that the Home Office agreed with our analysis of his immigration history, and approved the application exceptionally.

-* A Single Mother client who has spent the 10-year continuous residence in the UK, however, she exceeded the 184 days during a trip to her home country due to pregnancy complications which resulted in extended hospitalisation with her newborn.
+* A Single Mother client who has spent the 10-year continuous residence in the UK, however, she exceeded the 184 days’ limit during a trip to her home country, India, due to pregnancy complications which resulted in extended hospitalisation with her newborn.
 We presented a robust case highlighting the exceptionally compelling reasons and were able to show that she never intended to leave the UK permanently as she returned as soon as they obtained the doctor's clearance to fly.
-Our request for discretion to be exercised was agreed upon by the UK Visas and Immigration which led to a successful application, followed by British nationality achieved.
+Our request for discretion to be exercised was agreed upon by the UK Visas and Immigration which led to a successful application, followed with British nationality achieved.

 Useful links: